 On a bigger scale, you save a lot more than money.
 The food we waste is sent to landfills, where it rots and produces methane gas.
 I learnt recently that this is the second most common greenhouse gas, contributing hugely to climate change.
 Wasting food wastes a huge amount of water too – something else one wouldn’t expect.
 According to the World Resources Institute, 24% of all the water we use for agricultural purposes is lost through food waste every year.
 That’s roughly 170 trillion litres – an amount I can’t conceptualise.
 Talk about a ripple effect.

-Keeping the right foods grouped together will help them last longer.
+Keeping the right foods grouped together will help them last longer, and you'll avoid unnecessary food waste.
 Potatoes, tomatoes, garlic, cucumbers and onions shouldn’t be refrigerated – keep them at room temperature.
 Foods like bananas, avos, tomatoes, melons, peaches and pears produce more ethylene gas than others.
 Keep them apart from other foods (especially apples, leafy greens, berries and peppers) so they don’t spoil prematurely.

 These are one of the easiest things to kill and waste in the fridge unknowingly.
 Freeze them in an ice tray with coconut oil and you will always have healthy oil and herbs on hand.
 This applies to so much fresh produce too.
 If some of your veggies are looking worse-for-wear, cook them immediately and freeze them.

 Your freezer is your refuge against waste.
 Frozen veggies beat chilled ones when it comes to shelf life – and they usually don’t contain preservatives either.
 They’re also cheaper!

 A rough idea of the meals you’d like to make in the week will go along way towards reducing waste.
 I know, I know, it’s a bit of a hack on a glorious Sunday afternoon, but well worth the 10 min of your time!